inhouse-tool/MemoPad/docs/Classes/CMemoView.md

 [The print dialog](CPrintDlg.md) can specify the range of pages to print out.
 Given argument `uaPages` is the pages specified in [the print dialog](CPrintDlg.md).
 Referring that, this function returns `true` for the pages to be printed, `false` to the pages to be skipped.

+### `CString MakeJobName( void )`

+Returns a print job name

+This function makes a print job name according to:

+* The file name to print
+* The user account name who entered the print job
+* The host name which entered the print job

+like:

+`Explanations.txt - Fumio.KISHIDA@KishidaNotePC`

+to distinguish who enterd the print job, just in case the job was stalled in the print server.
+( In the case of above example, the administrator of the server would inform KISHIDA like "Hi, Fumio!
+Your explanations are stalled!" )